Skip to content

 Two Feet guide Michelle in a straw hat with a Two Feet band, smiling among palm fronds

 Michelle built this tour with the National Trust of Australia (WA) and leads all four October walks.
-Years in the burial records, the State Library archives and the National Trust files sit behind the colonial history she tells, delivered with the reverence the site asks for.
+Years of research sit behind the colonial history she tells, delivered with the reverence the site asks for.
 The same care has earned her hundreds of five-star reviews across Perth and Fremantle.

 Good to know